matloff/regtools/README.md

 * There appear to be a number of people with 0 wage income.
 Depending on the goals of our analysis, we might consider removing them.

-The package includes various other graphical diagnostic functions.

-Finally, let's check the classical assumption of homoscedasticity, meaning that the conditional variance of Y given X is constant.
+Let's now check the classical assumption of homoscedasticity, meaning that the conditional variance of Y given X is constant.
 The function <b>nonparvarplot()</b> plots the estimated conditional variance against the estimated conditional mean, both computed nonparametrically: